 Find out about the legislation that regulates WEEE.

 All EEE producers (B2B or B2C or dual) must do the following:

 In the WEEE Regulations, EEE has been divided into six categories:

 These categories are used by producers for reporting to the WEEE Blackbox.
-To allow detailed reporting of EEE, the Producer Register Limited has issued a further breakdown of the six categories listed above.
+To allow detailed reporting of EEE, the Producer Register Limited has issued a further breakdown of the 6 categories listed above.
 This can be found on the Producer Register website.